flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

 - THR RED (5L)
     - The thrust reduction altitude is the altitude at which the pilot should reduce the thrust from TOGA/FLX to MAX CLIMB (CL detent).
     - The thrust reduction altitude defaults to 1.500 ft above the runway elevation, or to the altitude set by the airline.

     !!! tip
-                Can be set in the flyPad settings.
+        The default value can be changed in the EFB Aircraft Options settings page.

     - The pilot can modify this altitude: The minimum is 400 ft above the runway elevation.

 - ACC (5L)
-    - Passing acceleration altitude triggers the climb phase.
-    - The target speed changes to the initial climb speed.
+    - The acceleration altitude is the altitude at which the climb phase is activated and the target speed is changed to the initial climb speed.
     - The default value is 1.500 ft above runway elevation.

+        !!! tip
+            The default value can be changed in the EFB Aircraft Options settings page.

   - The flight crew can modify the value.
 The minimum value is 400 ft above runway elevation, though it is always higher than, or equal to, THR RED.

   !!! note
       - A clearing action reverts both values to the default values.
       - When the flight crew selects an altitude on the FCU that is below THR RED, it brings THR RED and ACC down to this altitude.
 (The 400 ft minimum still applies).

 - UPLINK TO DATA (6L)
     - This key calls up the UPLINK TO DATA REQ page.
 It is only displayed in the preflight and done phases.